 Solution.
 Walk away from any brokerage firm that encourages you to do a pocket listing or excludes third party internet websites from their marketing plan.
 Only use brokerage firms that offer a complete marketing plan that includes their listings on Realtor.com, Zillow, Trulia, MSN RealEstate, Yahoo Real Estate, NeighborCity.com and others.

-6. Buyer Broker Compensation (click here to learn how to negotiate your buyer broker's fee).
-Buyer brokers typically get paid by the seller which creates a horrible conflict of interest.
-Combine that with the fact that the listing broker actively conceals this offer of compensation from both the buyer and seller and the result can be outright bribery.
-Many listing companies and builders will provide huge secret incentives to buyer brokers who are successful in convincing buyers to purchase their listings.
+6. Buyer Broker Compensation (click here to learn how to negotiate your buyer broker’s fee).
+Buyer broker compensation is typically fixed by the listing broker which effectively eliminates the buyers’ ability to negotiate the commission.
+Buyers are forced to pay for a broker whether they want one or not.
+Combine that with the fact that the listing broker actively conceals this offer of compensation from both the buyer and seller and consumers don’t stand a chance.
+In addition, many listing companies and builders will provide huge secret incentives to buyer brokers who are successful in convincing buyers to purchase their listings.

 Solution.
 Use a small brokerage and hire the broker (they don’t have to split their commission with agents).
 Negotiate your buyer broker’s fee upfront and before you are shown any properties.
+Read that contract CAREFULLY.
+Do not agree to pay your broker if the transaction does not close.
+Do not allow your broker to keep any compensation given to him by the listing broker.
+Do not let your broker negotiate a one time showing contract with FSBO’s.
 Insist that your broker disclose all compensation being offered prior to showing you any house.
 Insist that your broker pay all seller or listing broker incentives to you.